ramyanthn/machinelearning_spring2022/README.md

 Project for Machine Learning (Spring 2022) TXST

 Team Members:
-Abelardo Garcia,
+- Abelardo Garcia
-Sujan Pokharel,
+- Sujan Pokharel
-Ramyanth Nakshathram,
+- Ramyanth Nakshathram
-Sai Lakshman Ethakatla,
+- Sai Lakshman Ethakatla
-Rupadevi Raga,
+- Rupadevi Raga
-Sathya Priya
+- Sathya Priya

 Business Scenario:
 - Yelp would like to find what makes up the positive review and predict if the accuracy of a restaurant would be positive or negative based on the reviews.